Table of Contents

 Applications for rehabilitation can take over a year to process.
 You will be advised in writing of the decision made on your application.

-There are certain things you can do to help ensure that your application is processed as fast as possible:
+There are certain things you can do to help make sure your application is processed as fast as possible:

 - mailing address